Reportage wedding photography in East Sussex

 Then it was up the A21 (surprisingly clear), to Burwash and Goodsoal Oast.
 The rain came.
 It was heavy, it stopped, it drizzled, it stopped, it drizzled again.
 It held off as Zoë walked across from the main house and into the ceremony.

 There is that bit where the registrar asks, “Does anyone here have good reason…” – usually there is silence, a sigh of relief and a laugh.
 Zoë’s Dad broke this, spurting out she had been married over 400 times before!
 Les Mis reference… Luckily this registrar had a sense of humour, they aren’t known for it!
 Tears, hugs, laughter and a song from the mezzanine by friends.
 They would also serenade Zoë and Josh as they prepared to walk back down the aisle – which was great timing, as it was tipping down outside at this point!

 The plan was for the couple to walk around to the back of the house and admire the view across the Sussex Weald, as the guests prepared for the confetti bombardment.
-Not only was it drizzling, there was little view – with very low cloud cover.
+Not only was it drizzling, there was little to see given the very low cloud cover.
 But as the rain started to get heavier, it was down the road, to The Soul House, in Burwash.
 An open-sided tent, a pie van and lots of drinks.
-A very, very relaxed wedding reception – and we even managed to grab the few minutes of sunshine for a couple portrait.
+A very, very relaxed Festival style wedding reception – and we even managed to grab the few minutes of sunshine for a couple portrait.
 The briefest of rainbows even.
 By evening the tent was lit up and glowing ( apart from the constant power outages…)